Changissnz/nu_merchant_principal/README.md

 value $q$ that serves as a singular value for minimum performance requirement, and also an associated weight
 $x_i$ for each of the $t_i$ tasks.
-A worker $w_i$ passes their work requirement if this expression is satisfied, for $n$ number of tasks.
+A worker $w_i$ passes their work requirement if this inequality is satisfied, for $n$ number of tasks.

 $$\begin{equation}